 - Determining requirements to solve problems and evaluate options, which involves applying critical thinking skills to your technological knowledge.

-What Kind of Jobs Can You Get with a Cyber Security Degree?
+What Kind of Jobs Can You Get With a Bachelor’s in Cybersecurity?

-According to Kinsey, some industries that need cyber security professionals include:
+According to Kamyck, some industries that need cybersecurity professionals include:

-- Healthcare: With the use of electronic records and the importance of patient privacy, the need for vigilance with cyber security is key.
+- Healthcare: With the use of electronic records and the importance of patient privacy, the need for vigilance with cybersecurity is vital.
 Hospitals, doctor’s offices and every medical facility that manages patient care and stores patient data needs ongoing information security efforts to protect patient privacy and safety.

-- Manufacturing: Companies that rely on assembly-lines or other technology to make or ship goods also rely on their computer networks.
-Protecting business processes, ensuring that customer data privacy is protected and protecting software used in manufacturing goods is essential to running most business operations.
+- Manufacturing: Companies that rely on assembly lines or other technology to make or ship goods also rely on their computer networks.
+Protecting business processes, ensuring customer data privacy and protecting software used in manufacturing goods are essential to running most business operations.

-- Sales and marketing: Any good marketing strategy requires a list of sales leads and customer contact information, often including credit card or other financial information.
-Customers rely on businesses to protect this data, and a good cyber security professional is the person to do it.
+- Sales and marketing: Any good marketing strategy requires a list of sales leads and customer contact information, often including credit cards or other financial information.
+Customers rely on businesses to protect this data, and a good cybersecurity professional is the person to do it.

-“Just because the job may not have ‘cyber security’ in the title, doesn’t mean it doesn’t include key cyber security elements,” Kinsey said.
-If cyber security skills appeal to you, consider what type of industry interests you as well.
+“Just because the job may not have ‘cybersecurity' in the title doesn’t mean it doesn’t include key cybersecurity elements,” Kamyck said.
+If cybersecurity skills appeal to you, consider what type of industry interests you as well.
 You will likely be able to make a match.

 A concern for every career field is how to ensure your skills remain relevant even as times and technology change.
 If the COVID-19 pandemic taught us anything, it’s the need to have a skill set that allows you to pivot when employment circumstances change.

-With regards to studying cyber security, “the associates and bachelors’ programs [at SNHU] specifically show students how to create a go-to resource of materials for staying current,” said Kinsey.
+With regards to studying cybersecurity, “the associate and bachelor's programs (at SNHU) specifically show students how to create a go-to resource of materials for staying current,” said Kamyck.
 “At SNHU, we can help teach students how to maintain their skills and professional habits throughout their careers to help make staying current easier.”

-With the level of versatility in the field of cyber security, there is truly a good fit for everyone interested in this dynamic field.
-If you enjoy keeping up with changes in technology, researching trends and assessing a business’ potential for risk, a degree in cyber security could take you to the next level in your career.
+If you enjoy keeping up with technological changes, researching trends and assessing a business’s potential for risk, a degree in cybersecurity could take you to the next level in your career.